h4rvey-g/Notes-blog/docs/USMLE/Renal/Distal renal tubular acidosis (type 1).md

 ---
 # Pathophysiology
-The α-intercalated cells of the distal tubule are unable to secrete H+ (apical) → ↓ intracellular production of HCO3-  → ↓ HCO3-/Cl- exchanger activity (basolateral) → decreased concentration of HCO3- in the blood → metabolic acidosis
+The α-intercalated cells of the distal tubule are unable to secrete H<sup>+</sup> (apical) → ↓ intracellular production of HCO3-  → ↓ HCO3-/Cl<sup>-</sup> exchanger activity (basolateral) → decreased concentration of HCO3- in the blood → metabolic acidosis

 ---
 # Clinical features